Aiven-Open/s3-connector-for-apache-kafka/README.md

 - `topic`, `partition`, `start_offset`, and `timestamp` - grouping by the topic, partition, and timestamp;
 - `key` - grouping by the key.
+- `key`, `topic`, `partition` - grouping by the topic, partition, and key.

+See record grouping in the next section for more details.

 If the file name template is not specified, the default value is `{{topic}}-{{partition}}-{{start_offset}}` (+ `.gz` when compression is